samsonasik/tiny-php/README.md

 )
 ```

-Lastly you run ``php artisan config:publish zackkitzmiller/tiny`` and fill in your key.
+Lastly you run ``php artisan config:publish zackkitzmiller/tiny`` to publish the configuration file and then run ``php artisan tiny:generate`` to create a valid key.

 ### Usage in Laravel
 ```php